MeteoSwiss-APN/finch/README.md

 ## Debug mode

-To run Finch in debug mode, the `debug` option in the `global` section of the configuration can be set to "true" or "false".
+To run Finch in debug mode, the `debug_mode` option in the `global` section of the configuration can be set to "true" or "false".
 By default, the debug option is retrieved from the environment variable `DEBUG`.

 In debug mode, Finch will run a synchronous dask scheduler and will put the log level to debug (instead of info).